SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 - limit(numeric) Max authors to return

 ## ~blog_by_id
-Returns a Blog by id
+Returns a Blog by id or the default Blog
 Parameters:
-- id(id) The id of the blog to look up
+- id(id or 'default') The id of the blog to look up or 'default'

 ## ~blog_comments
 Renders the blog comments embed tag